borg-sfu/federated-learning-oct/README.md

 This repo contains codes for Federated Learning for diabetic retinopathy classification in OCT-A images.
 Currently, the solution uses SFU Vault (OwnCloud) as a drop-off folder to exchange files between the central aggregator server and each client, with eventual expansion to a separate computer.

 ## Setup
- The relevant dependencies can be installed as follows (or through pip install -r requirements_classification.txt):
+ The relevant dependencies can be installed via requirements_classification.txt, or through the following steps:

 ### Install with conda or pip